segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 > warning ""
 > You won't be able to see user data or realtime data in your Google Analytics 4 instance, as Google's API is [in beta](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/limitations){:target="_blank"} and hasn't added session support.
 You can contact Google for more information.

-> success ""
+> success "Good to know"
-> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Google Analytics 4 destination.
+> This page is about the [Actions-framework](/docs/connections/destinations/actions/) Google Analytics 4 destination.
 There's also a page about the [non-Actions Google Universal Analytics destination](/docs/connections/destinations/catalog/google-analytics/).
 Both of these destinations receive data _from_ Segment.

 ## Benefits of Google Analytics 4